MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Details on parameters estimation</b> </summary>MCMC (Metropolis Hastings algorithm)</details>

 #### Additional information
-<details><summary> <b>Comment/issues</b> </summary>1) couples hospitalization data with the complete dataset from the Princess Diamond to disentangle the risk of being hospitalized in those infected from the underlying probability of infection 2) sensitivity study and simulations where the true parameters are known to assess the performance of the estimation </details></br>
+<details><summary> <b>Comment/issues</b> </summary>1) couples hospitalization data with the complete dataset from the Princess Diamond to disentangle the risk of being hospitalized in those infected from the underlying probability of infection 2) suite of sensitivity analysis and simulations where the true parameters are known to assess the performance of the estimation </details></br>

 ## Estimating the Maximum Capacity of COVID-19 Cases Manageable per Day Given a Health Care System's Constrained Resources
 ### General information